Workday/canvas-kit/modules/react/tooltip/README.md

 A Tooltip component that renders information/text when the user hovers over an element.
 A tooltip is used to label or describe an element.
 By default, a tooltip will label an element.
-This is useful for IconButtons.
+This is useful for TertiaryButtons that render just an icon.
 A tooltip can also be used to describe additional information about an element

 [> Workday Design Reference](https://design.workday.com/components/popups/tooltips)